 How Can I Pay for a Computer Science Degree Online?

-Tuition for online computer science degrees vary significantly.
+Tuition for online computer science degrees vary.
 One factor depends on whether a school charges online learners the lower in-state tuition rate regardless of residency.
-Some programs also include separate online fees that further raises net costs.
+Some programs also include separate online fees that further raise net costs.

-Schools may also charge additional program-related fees.
-Textbooks can contribute to an increase in overall costs.
+Schools may also charge program-related fees.
+Textbooks can raise overall costs.
 Students should consider using various financing options to help pay for their computer science degrees.
-The following financial aid sources are common:
+Students can pursue the following financial aid sources.

-Loans: Loans provide funds that borrowers must pay back.
-The federal government offers student loans for qualified students, while other loans may come from private lenders or financial institutions.
+Loans provide funds that borrowers must repay.
+The federal government offers student loans for qualified learners.
+Other loans may come from private lenders or financial institutions.

-Grants: Grants gift funds to eligible students and do not require repayment.
-Usually, grants go to students with demonstrated financial need, but some grants may also require students to qualify academically or athletically.
+Grants gift funds to eligible students and do not require repayment.
+Usually, grants go to students with demonstrated financial need.
+But some grants may also require students to qualify academically or athletically.

-Scholarships: Scholarships provide students with funds that do not require repayment.
-Often merit-based, scholarships may have specific requirements for applicants, including maintaining a minimum GPA or experiencing a financial, social, or personal hardship.
+Scholarships provide students with funds that do not require repayment.
+Often merit-based, scholarships may have specific requirements for applicants.
+Requirements may include maintaining a minimum GPA or experiencing a financial, social, or personal hardship.

 Making Cheap Online Computer Science Degrees Even Cheaper

 Tuition is one of many costs associated with higher education.
-Students also foot the bill for textbooks, equipment, and school fees, all of which can increase program costs.
+Students also pay for textbooks, equipment, and school fees, all of which can increase program costs.
 The following list offers cost-saving tips for students pursuing computer science degrees online.

-Textbooks and equipment, such as headphones or a laptop, constitute some of the highest expenses for online students, aside from tuition.
+Textbooks and equipment, such as headphones or a laptop, comprise some of the highest expenses for online students, aside from tuition.
 Renting textbooks and equipment can cost less than buying them.
-Rentals allow you to pay installment fees instead of paying up front, making payments more digestible.
+Rentals allow students to pay installment fees instead of paying up front, making payments more digestible.

-Some computer science online programs have accelerated options for students looking to graduate ahead of schedule.
-Accelerated programs sometimes have a program cost rather than a per-credit cost.
+Some computer science online programs offer accelerated options for students looking to graduate sooner.
+Accelerated programs sometimes feature a program cost rather than a per-credit cost.
 This fee structure can make the accelerated program more affordable than a standard program with per-credit tuition.

 Public schools generally have lower tuition rates and higher student-to-faculty ratios than private schools.
 This may result in less personalized instruction and longer response times from instructors.